 Some banks may be hesitant to disburse the loan amount if they fear the student might not graduate on time, which would delay the start of the loan's repayment period.

 The good news is that backlogs are not an automatic deal-breaker.
-A few minor backlogs, especially if they have been cleared, may not have a significant impact on academic backlogs on loan approval, particularly with private lenders.
+A few minor backlogs, especially if they have been cleared, may not have a significant impact on loan approval, particularly with private lenders.

 Planning to study overseas but worried about finances?
-Don’t miss our detailed guide on how to get an education loan for abroad studies in 2024.
+Don't miss our detailed guide on how to get an education loan for abroad studies.

 Get an Education Loan 10X Faster than Banks.